JakubKorytko/algorithms-library/README.md

       - `Ctrl + B` / `Ctrl + Shift + B` by default
       - or `Build` -> `Build Solution` / `Build AlgorithmsLibrary` on the toolbar

-    The executable will be available in the "build/" subdirectory of the root directory.
+    The executable will be available in the `build` directory in either case.

 ## Usage